 In this post I review the Black Diamond Trail Ergo Cork Trekking Poles.
 I mentioned some time back that I have been on the lookout for a good set of trekking poles and these are the ones that are grabbing my attention.

-Maybe not as compact as other poles
+- Not as compact as other poles

 The Black Diamond Trail Ergo Cork Trekking Poles are a popular set of trekking poles among hikers and backpackers.
 Black Diamond is a well known brand and manufacturer of quality gear so I was interested to look into these poles to learn more about them.